swisscom/dopv/README.md

     dopv [global options] command [command options] [arguments...]

 VERSION
-    0.7.0
+    0.14.0

 GLOBAL OPTIONS
     --help                    - Show this message
+    --log_dir=LOGDIR          - Directory for the log files (default: $home/.dop/log)
+    --log_level, -l LOGLEVEL  - Log level for the logfiles (default: DEBUG) --plan_store_dir, -s DIR  - Specify the directory where the plans and their state will be stored (default: $home/.dop/cache)
-    --logfile, -l path_to_log_file - Log file (default: none) --[no-]trace, -t               - Show stacktrace on crash --verbosity, -v level          - Verbosity of the command line tool (default: info) --version                      - Display the program version
+    --[no-]trace, -t          - Show stacktrace on crash --verbosity, -v Verbosity - Verbosity of the command line tool (default: INFO) --version                 - Display the program version

 COMMANDS
-    add      - Add a new plan file to the plan cache deploy   - Deploy a plan
+    add      - Add a new plan file to the plan store deploy   - Deploy a plan.
-    export   - Export the internal disk state into a local diskdb file help     - Shows a list of commands or help for one command import   - Import a diskdb file into the internal state store list     - Show the list of plans in the plan store remove   - Remove an existing plan from the plan cache undeploy - Undeploy a plan
+    export   - Export the internal data disks state into a local file help     - Shows a list of commands or help for one command import   - Import data disks from a file into internal state store of the given plan list     - List plans stored in the plan store refresh  - Refresh a plan.
+    remove   - Remove existing plan from the plan store undeploy - Undeploy a plan.
-    update   - Update the plan and/or the plan state for a given plan yaml or plan name. validate - Validate plan file
+    update   - Update the plan and/or the plan state for a given plan yaml or plan name. validate - Validate a plan file.
 ```

 #### Validating a plan